This FAQ provides answers to common questions about OpenType® fonts. If you have a question that is not addressed here, please contact us.

 A: Yes.
 Virtually all font developers release fonts in OpenType as their default today.

-A: Extended language support can be present in the fonts, but it is dependent on Unicode support within the operating system and/or application.
+A: Extended language support can be present in the fonts, but it is dependant on Unicode support within the operating system and/or application.

 Q. How does OpenType affect PostScript printers and Adobe's PostScript OEM customers?